Nystagmus: How to deal with dancing eyes?

 We all take our eyes for granted.
 But we would have more appreciation for them if we knew what marvellous pieces of engineering they are.

 Some eye disorders reflect the abnormal functioning in certain parts of your brain.
 One such condition we are going to talk about today is "Nystagmus".
+Let’s read on to uncover more information on this topic.

 Our eyes are moving every waking moment.
 Where most of these movements are intended under conscious control, in some people, these movements may happen involuntarily.
 If this sounds like you, then you may have nystagmus.